PX4/PX4-Avoidance/README.md

 ### Local Planner

 The local planner is based on the [3DVFH+](http://ceur-ws.org/Vol-1319/morse14_paper_08.pdf) algorithm.
-To run the algorithm simulating stereo vision
+To run the algorithm it possible to

+* simulate a forward looking stereo camera running OpenCV's block matching algorithm

 ```bash
 # if stereo-image-proc not yet installed